 Bone Spurs in Hip

-Bone spurs in hip joints cause pain and can reduce a person’s range of motion.
-Bone spurs can affect other joints as well, such as the knee and shoulder joints.
-Bone spurs, also called osteophytes, are bony growths that develop along the edges of bones.
+Bone spurs, also called osteophytes, are bony growths that develop along the edges of the bones in your hip.
 While you can have bone spurs for years without any symptoms, pain and other symptoms develop when the bone spurs rub against other bones, causing damage.

 A hip bone spur can be asymptomatic for years, but as the damage to the joint worsens, they may cause symptoms including: